HEARING LOSS

-Hearing loss affects communication.
-This can impact on relationships in the home, the workplace, socially, and in daily life.
+One of the biggest issues facing those with hearing loss is communication.
+Human beings are social animals, and we require communication for the upkeep of our relationships.
+Having a reduced hearing capacity can impact on relationships in the home, the workplace, socially, and in daily life.
 Hearing loss often has a gradual onset, which can reduce awareness of the hearing problems.
 Often, family and friends are the first to notice the hearing difficulties.
-Hearing loss can occur at any age, but is much more prevalent as we age.
+Hearing loss can occur at any age but is much more prevalent as we age.
 It is estimated that, in Australia, approximately three out of every four people aged over 70 years have a hearing loss.

 Studies have shown that people typically wait between seven to ten years after noticing signs of hearing loss before deciding to take action to improve their hearing.
 It is understandable, then, why it can take time to get used to hearing more sounds again, once the person obtains hearing aids.

-Untreated hearing loss can lead to reduced confidence, feelings of isolation, reduced social interaction, and frustration for both the person with the hearing loss and friends/family.
+Untreated hearing loss can lead to wellbeing/mental health issues such as reduced confidence, feelings of isolation, reduced social interaction, and frustration for both the person with the hearing loss and friends/family.

 There are a lot of techniques to improve communication in different listening environments, whether when watching TV, communicating in noisy places, using the phone, attending meetings, etc.